As one of the oldest and most established MLM companies, Amway has paved the way for most others.

-Amway was founded in 1969 and is probably the most popular multi-level marketing company in the world.
+Amway was founded in 1959 and is probably the most popular multi-level marketing company in the world (up there with Avon, Advocare, and Herbalife).
 They sell a wide variety of products, pretty much anything and everything.

 The outlook of the company is promising.
-Amway is a known brand with a proven track record and the company still brings in billions in revenue each year, so it’s unlikely they’ll disappear anytime soon.
-Does this mean I’m involved?
+Amway is a known brand with a proven track record, and the company still brings in billions in revenue each year, so it’s unlikely they’ll disappear anytime soon.

 Amway offers customers a wide array of products.
 There are over a hundred products, most of which fall into one of four categories: